geekymon2/carmarketplace/README.md

 - First build the parent pom.
 This is needed before others can be built.
   * mvn -f pom.xml install -N

 - Build again to also build the core module.
 Core module is a dependency across other services.
   * mvn -f pom.xml install

-- Now you can go and build the services in other repos.
+- Now you can go and build the micro services in all other carmarketplace repos.

+## Local Development